Saint Helen

 “No, Mother.”

 There was a jarring hiatus then.
-The young woman knew she must not avert her gaze from that of her interlocutor, nor break the silence.
+She knew she must not avert her gaze from that of her interlocutor, nor break the silence at this point.
 Eventually it was the Reverend Mother who did both of those things.

-“Alright, Helen,” she said, looking down at and closing the folder on her desk, “I’m glad we got that resolved.
+“Alright, Helen,” she said, looking down at and closing, with some emphasis, the folder on her desk, “I’m glad we got that resolved.
 You can go now.
 Go with Christ.”

 Chapter 1